florisoft/User.Manuals/FLORISHOP ADDONS/Florishop Anonymous Debtor/anonymous debtor - ENG.md

 |**3**|Click the 'Accessible Stocks' button (#5) in the 'Debtors' window.
 The 'Stocks on Internet Sales' window opens.
 Continue reading on the next page.|
 |**4**|<details><summary>**Click here for the sample image**</summary><img src=".anonymous/photo6.png"></details>|
 |**5**|Tick the 'A' and 'R' checkboxes for the stocks you want to make accessible through the webshop.<details><summary>**Click here for the sample image**</summary><img src=".anonymous/photo7.png"></details>|

-**Note**: enter "-100,000" in the "PERC" column here.
+|**6**|Enter "-100,000" in the "PERC" column here.
 This way, the anonymous debtor cannot see a price on this particular stock.
 That person will only see "---"

 In the above example, for the stocks TEST, BLOEM, DECO and TEST17, the checkmarks "A" and "R" are checked.
 This means that these stocks are visible to the anonymous debtor.